Open rescue

 In animal rights and welfare, open rescue is a direct action of rescue practiced by activists.
-Open rescue involves rescuing animals in pain and suffering, giving the rescued animals veterinary treatment and long-term care, documenting the living conditions, and ultimately publicly releasing the rescue and documentation.
+Open rescue involves rescuing animals in pain and suffering, giving the rescued animals veterinary treatment and long-term care, documenting their living conditions, and ultimately, publicly releasing that documentation.

 Open rescue's public nature contrasts with clandestine animal rights activism.
 Open rescue activists typically publish their full identities.
 Open rescue is nonviolent towards humans and other animals, although some groups practice property damage.

 History

 Beginnings

 The open rescue method was largely developed by Animal Liberation Victoria (ALV) Rescue Team, based in Melbourne.
 Inspired by satyagraha, the method and philosophy used by Mahatma Gandhi in the struggle for independence for India, the ALV developed this method in the 1980s and has since been conducting investigations and open rescue operations, actions which reportedly have been well received by the public.
 At one point an Australian MP joined in the rescue operation of factory farmed piglets.

 While not called open rescue, several other activist groups began engaging in activities similar to open rescue around the same time.
 People for the Ethical Treatment of Animals rescued several monkeys in 1981 from a lab in Silver Spring, Maryland and sparked discussion in The Washington Post.